Skip to main content

 Criteria for Tool Selection

-Consider your team's size, budget, and technical requirements.
-For more ideas about potential tools, check out our other blog post: Top 5 Applitools Alternatives for Visual Testing (2024).
+Consider your team's size, budget, technical stack (Playwright vs. Cypress vs. Storybook), CI/CD environment, number of screenshots per build, and whether reviewer fatigue is your bottleneck.
+For an in-depth comparison, see Best Applitools Alternatives 2026.
 You can also explore our GitHub repository for getting started with Playwright Visual Testing.

 6. Implementation Strategies for Test Automation Engineers